RimJoudi/holbertonschool-zero_day/0x00-vagrant/README.md

 `$ vagrant init`

 Open the file Vagrantfile with your favorite editor (probably Emacs or vi).
-Find the config.vm.box variable and replace base or any other value with your Ubuntu VM name, in this case ubuntu/trusty64.
+Find the config.vm.box variable and replace base or any other value with your Ubuntu VM nam\
+e, in this case ubuntu/trusty64.
 It should look something like this when you open the Vagrantfile for the fist time:

 > Every Vagrant development environment requires a box.
 You can search for